kedro-org/kedro/docs/source/integrations/mlflow.md

 ### Artifact tracking in MLflow using `kedro-mlflow`

-Again, `kedro-mlflow` provides some out-of-the-box artifact tracking capabilities that connect your Kedro project with your MLflow deployment.

-To that end, introduces a special `MlflowArtifactDataset` that can be used to wrap any of your existing Kedro datasets.
+Again, `kedro-mlflow` provides some out-of-the-box artifact tracking capabilities that connect your Kedro project with your MLflow deployment, such as `MlflowArtifactDataset`, which can be used to wrap any of your existing Kedro datasets.

-This has the advantage that the preview capabilities of the MLflow UI can be used.
+Use of this dataset has the advantage that the preview capabilities of the MLflow UI can be used.

 :::{warning}
 This will work for datasets that are outputs of a node,